vijeet-shah/MERN-STACK/Readme.md

 The repository may also include build tools and other dependencies necessary for development and deployment.

 The MERN Stack provides a full-stack JavaScript development environment, allowing for a seamless workflow from front-end to back-end development.
 This makes it a popular choice for building scalable, production-ready web applications.

+Here i will teach everyone about MERM Stack development from basic to advance.

+Let's begin.